intruder-detection/frigate-http-api-typescript/README.md

-# Frigate HTTP API for Nodejs
+# Frigate HTTP API in Typescript

 This is a simple implementation of the Frigate HTTP API using Typescript.
 Each endpoint is strongly typed.
 The entire HTTP API Swagger documentation can be seen in the [GitHub pages](https://intruder-detection.github.io/frigate-http-api-typescript) of this project.